 Paediatric Diagnostic team has partnered with the Functional Gut Clinic to offer a Hydrogen breath test home kit.
 Please watch this video which explains more about how to carryout the test.

 Neurodevelopmental disorders like Autism and ADHD can present with behavioural and educational difficulties.
+The team at Paediatric Diagnostics know that diagnosing these conditions as early as possible can enable early treatment, which can have very encouraging results.
 Late diagnosis carries an increased risk of developing mental health illnesses in adolescence and adulthood.
-The team at Paediatric Diagnostics know that diagnosing these conditions as early as possible can enable early treatment and this can have very encouraging results.

-Autistic Spectrum Disorder (ASD) is a social and communication disorder that is present in around 2 percent of children.
-Children and young persons with ASD can have difficulties in making and maintaining friendships and can have difficulties in communication.
+Autistic Spectrum Disorder (ASD) is a social and communication disorder present in around 2 percent of children.
+Children and young persons with ASD can have difficulties making and maintaining friendships and communication difficulties.
 Children with ASD also may have limited interests and can be resistant to change.
 Altered responses to sensory stimulation can also be found in ASD.
-As it is a spectrum, the severity varies and thus not every child with ASD is the same.
+As it is a spectrum, the severity varies, and thus, not every child with ASD is the same.

 Concerned your child may have a food allergy?
 Worried about your child’s blocked nose?